The Saddest of the Sad

 I spend so much time fighting my pain every day that I get exhausted.
 By four o’clock today I couldn’t fight it anymore so I put on my “Saddest of the Sad” playlist.
 It’s my longest playlist, with ninety-seven songs.
 Every sad song I’ve connected with.
 I curled up on the couch and listened to the songs on shuffle.
 The Velvet Underground turned to the Smiths, on to Wilco, bands that I still listen to on a regular basis.

 Then came Silverchair’s Suicidal Dream and Hurt by Nine Inch Nails (both triggering, so no links from me but look them up if you are feeling safe and want to).
 Throw in some Jack off Jill and it made me remember my first year in and out of the hospital, when I realized that my pain was an illness that my therapists thought they knew.
 And they didn’t know it, they had no idea what MY pain felt like, but those musicians understood.
-Our Lady Peace helped me hang on with the lyrics, “Life is waiting for you.
-It’s all messed up but we’re alive, it’s all messed up but we’ll survive.
+Our Lady Peace helped me hang on with the lyrics, ““

 Third Eye Blind, Azure Ray, the Cure, Bird York, Radiohead…these bands know my pain better than I do.
 The songs on shuffle made me jump back and forth as far back as my first interest in music.
 It’s no coincidence that we turn to music as we become teenagers.